Digging through 2D densely-packed coarse granular media as a critical phenomenon

-To explore how difficult it is for the digger to move through densely-packed granular obstacles, we examine the distribution of the resistance force, $f_R = \sum_{i = 1}^{N} | {\mathord{\buildrel{\lower3pt\hbox{$\scriptscriptstyle\rightharpoonup$}} \over F}_i^D} |$, experienced by the digger immediately after each quasi-static movement and before the subsequent energy minimization of the whole system.
+To explore how difficult it is for the digger to move through densely-packed granular obstacles, we examine the distribution of the resistance force, $f_R = \sum_{i = 1}^{N} | {\mathord{\buildrel{\lower3pt\hbox{$\scriptscriptstyle\rightharpoonup$}} \over F}_i^D} |$, experienced by the digger immediately after each quasi-static movement and before the subsequent energy minimization of the whole system for the case with a dense $\phi_{2D} \approx 0.762$.
 After the digger has relocated about $(D_d/d_L)^2$ particles, the distribution of $f_R$, normalized by its maximal values $f_R^{max}$, along the global reference direction $x$ or $y$ defined in Fig. \ref{fig:setup} are shown in Fig. \ref{fig:Simu_i_fx_fy_info_pdf_analysis}.
-We can see that the distribution of $f_R/f_R^{max}$ spans several orders of magnitude on a log-linear graph, and small forces develop more frequently than large forces.
+We can see that the distribution of $f_R/f_R^{max}$ spans several orders of magnitude on a log-linear graph, and small forces develop way more frequently than large forces.
+This differs from the distribution of contact forces in granular media with a fall-off or plateau at very small forces \cite{behringer05,majmudar05,richefeu09,voivret09}, but is extremely similar to forces experienced by an actively growing plant root in a granular packing, where passive interparticle force chains of a granular medium translate into the resistance force experienced by an active intruder \cite{fakih19}.
 More importantly, the force distribution along $x$, which is mostly aligned with the average moving direction of the digger, exhibits a significant fluctuation in the large force domain, indicating that occasionally the digger can experience large resistance forces that make its motion uneven and intermittent.